alrusdi/wscounters/README.md

 # Wscounters
-An approuch to make snooker score application with clints sync by websockets
+An approach to make snooker score application with clients sync by websockets

 # How to run
 You will need a python3.10+